ypark9/how.wtf/content/blog/2023-04-23-The-Imposter-Not-Imposter-Syndrome-in-Software-Developers.md

 I suggest two ways to deal with imposters:

 - **Be honest**: If you suspect that someone is an imposter, be honest with them.
 Tell them that you think they're struggling and that you're willing to help them learn.
 If they're willing to learn, great!
-If not, you may need to consider other options.
+If not, you may need to consider other options. which leads me to my next point...

-- **Don't be afraid to fire them**: In the event that the imposter is impeding your productivity or hindering progress, it might be necessary to release them from the team.
+- **Don't be afraid to remove them**: In the event that the imposter is impeding your productivity or hindering progress, it might be necessary to release them from the team.
 Though terminating an employee is not a preferred course of action, it is more beneficial than allowing them to become an obstacle to the team's success.

 If you are the imposter, I hope you will take this as a wake-up call.
 You may be able to fake it for a while, but eventually, you will be found out.
 If you want to be a software developer, you need to learn how to code.
 If you don't know how to code, you need to learn how to code.
 If you don't want to learn how to code, you need to find a different job.

 I am taking my job very seriously, and I expect you to do the same.
-Earn it.
+If you want to be a REAL software developer, EARN IT, don't fake it.

 Cheers! 🍺